apatel762/home-infra/server/README.md

 # Server

-The documentation and configuration for the home server & related infrastructure.
+The configuration for my home server & related infrastructure.

-TODO: actually put stuff here.